DominiqueGeissler/analyzing_user_characteristics_hatespeech_spreaders/README.md

 # Analyzing User Characteristics of Hate Speech Spreaders on Social Media

-This is the code for the paper A Debiasing Framework for Analyzing Hate Speech Resharing.
+This is the code for the paper Analyzing User Characteristics of Hate Speech Spreaders on Social Media.

 The code has been tested on Python 3.8